After You Have Been Accepted

 All international students applying for admission to any college or university in the United States must hold valid passports and entry visas.
 Upon your acceptance and receipt of all documents, Alderson Broaddus will issue Form I-20 (a certificate of eligibility).
-This form is required before application can be made to obtain a student visa.
+This form is required before an application can be made to obtain a student visa.

 After the I-20 is made, we will contact you about housing, distance registration, meal plans, and your Battler account.
 Check out this AB link https://ab.edu/accepted-students/

 - Be accepted as a student at Alderson Broaddus University.
 See admission requirements.

 - Demonstrate that you will have the necessary finances.
 All international students will need to complete the Affidavit of Support linked here.
 (Statement of Support_2021-2022).
 International students do not qualify for United States financial aid; however, you also need to waive FAFSA.
 (FAFSA Waiver).
 Many countries provide a free college education.
 Unfortunately, the United States is not one of them.
 Finances will be discussed more on the Financial Information page.

 - Supply a copy of your passport.
 You must provide Alderson Broaddus University with a copy of the face page of your passport and any existing visas so that we can be sure the name on the I-20 and the passport are the same.